(Mamdani) The Friend-Friend Distinction (Diaspora Haredi Political Theory)

 Unhinged On The Jewish Anti-Zionist Left

-There is a more local dynamic of Jewish life on the edge of the broader global undoing of political norms and institutional guardrails since the election of Trump in 2016.
-Beset by deep strains of ethno-nationalism and violent religious supremacy, Israel becomes a politically and symbolically supercharged object in Diaspora Jewish life after October 7, the war against Hamas in Gaza, and spikes in anti-Semitism across the globe.
-A mirror in larger social reckonings at a moment of technological disruption and political crisis is the curious unhinging across dominant segments of the Jewish Anti-Zionist Left.
-With each passing year, discourse on the radical flank of the Jewish community has become harshly polarized, increasingly “weird,” and intentionally “decentered” in relation to Jewish social norms.
+In this tendentious post, I want to trace along the edge of the broader undoing of political norms and institutional guardrails in the Age of Information a more local version manifest in the dynamic of Jewish life.
+Beset by deep strains of ethno-nationalism and violent religious supremacy, Israel becomes a politically and symbolically supercharged object in Diaspora Jewish life after October 7.
+In the mirror of larger social reckonings at a moment of technological disruption and political crisis is the curious unhinging across dominant segments of the Jewish Anti-Zionist Left.
+Not a normal country, Israel stands out as an object of animus, a massive and sun-like center of gravity that bends negative attention around it.
+With each passing year, discourse on the radical flank of the Jewish community has become binary –i.e. harshly polarized, increasingly “weird,” and intentionally “decentered.”
+As an oppositional force, Jewish Anti-Zionism on the radical left reflects the sectarian impulse –hostile and aggressive– in relation to Jewish moral community and to Jewish social norms like peoplehood, etc.

 Continue reading